CogniVirtus/website/README.md

 #### Privacy Policy
 We're big believers in personal and company privacy, which is especially important with AI's.
 Here's our [Privacy Policy](./privacypolicy.md).

-**TL;DR** - we collect minimal information ([CloudFlare Web Analytics](https://www.cloudflare.com/en-au/web-analytics/ across our site) which *does not profile you or your organisation*).
+**TL;DR** - we collect minimal information ([CloudFlare Web Analytics](https://www.cloudflare.com/en-au/web-analytics/) across our site) which *does not profile you or your organisation*.
 We do use Google Forms (at the moment) which are compliant with US & Eurpean Data Protection Frameworks.